Introduction

 persistObservable(state$, { local: 'exampleState' })

-// Components re-render only when accessed observables change
+// Automatically re-render components when observables change

 // This is the code for the example on your right ----->